casper-ecosystem/cep-78-enhanced-nft/README.md

 2. `Contracts`: In this mode, only `Contracts` can own and mint NFTs.
 3. `Mixed`: In this mode both `Accounts` and `Contracts` can own and mint NFTs.

-If the `NFTHolderMode` is set to `Contracts` a `ContractHash` whitelist must be provided.
-This whitelist dictates which `Contracts` are allowed to mint NFTs in the restricted `Installer` minting mode.

 | NFTHolderMode | u8  |
 | ------------- | --- |
 | Accounts      | 0   |